 The course recognises that graphic design is one of the most important and influential of what has become known as the creative industries and that it contributes significantly, directly and indirectly, to our economic and cultural well being.

-- Research and Development
+- Research and Development (20 credits)

-- Design Resolution
+- Design Resolution (20 credits)

-- Professional and Academic Context
+- Professional and Academic Context (20 credits)

 Design Resolution is an intensive series of 'hands-on' studio workshops that develop basic design skills including visual grammar, typography, structure and the grid.
 Research and Development breaks down the research process and encourages contextual understanding of graphic design practice.

-It is designed to develop understanding of research methods and to provide you with research skills that can be applied to other units on the course.
-The third unit encourages you to position your work within the framework of professional and/or academic contexts.
+This unit is designed to develop understanding of research methods and to provide you with research skills that can be applied to other units on the course.
+The Professional and Academic Contexts unit encourages you to position your work within the framework of professional and/or academic contexts.

-The major project builds on the knowledge and skills acquired in the first stage and applies these in the creation of a self-initiated design project based on extensive research, analysis, investigation and a clear research question.
-The major project is supported throughout with weekly seminars and tutorials.
+The major project realisation builds on the knowledge and skills acquired in the first stage and applies these in the creation of a self-initiated design project based on extensive research, analysis, investigation and a clear research question.
+The project is supported throughout with weekly seminars and tutorials.

 The course, which fits within the University credit framework, comprises: tutored study, self-directed study and access to facilities.
 Tutored study is generally two days a week.
 In addition to this you are expected to attend lectures and work independently.